Academy of Motion Picture Arts and Sciences: History

-The notion of the Academy of Motion Picture Arts and Sciences (AMPAS) began with Louis B. Mayer, head of Metro-Goldwyn-Mayer (MGM).
+The notion of the Academy of Motion Picture Arts and Sciences (AMPAS) began with Louis B. Mayer, the studio head of Metro-Goldwyn-Mayer (MGM).
 He said he wanted to create an organization that would mediate labor disputes without unions and improve the film industry's image.
 In other words, the Academy was originally founded as a company union.
-He met with actor Conrad Nagel, director Fred Niblo, and the head of the Association of Motion Picture Producers, Fred Beetson to discuss these matters.
+Mayer met with actor Conrad Nagel, director Fred Niblo, and the head of the Association of Motion Picture Producers, Fred Beetson to discuss these matters.
 The idea of this elite club having an annual banquet was discussed, but no mention of awards at that time.
 They also established that membership into the organization would only be open to people involved in one of the five branches of the industry: actors, directors, writers, technicians, and producers.

-After their brief meeting, Mayer gathered up a group of thirty-six people involved in the film industry and invited them to a formal banquet at the Ambassador Hotel in Los Angeles on January 11, 1927.
-That evening Mayer presented to those guests what he called the International Academy of Motion Picture Arts and Sciences.
+After their brief meeting, Mayer gathered a group of thirty-six people involved in the film industry and invited them to a formal banquet at the Ambassador Hotel in Los Angeles on January 11, 1927.
+That evening, Mayer presented to those guests what he called the International Academy of Motion Picture Arts and Sciences.
 Everyone in the room that evening became a founder of the Academy.
 Between that evening and when the official Articles of Incorporation for the organization were filed on May 4, 1927, the "International" was dropped from the name, becoming the "Academy of Motion Picture Arts and Sciences".

 Several organizational meetings were held prior to the first official meeting held on May 6, 1927.
 Their first organizational meeting was held on May 11 at the Biltmore Hotel.
 At that meeting Douglas Fairbanks, Sr. was elected as the first president of the Academy, while Fred Niblo was the first vice-president, and their first roster, composed of 230 members, was printed.
-That night, the Academy also bestowed its first honorary membership, to Thomas Edison.
 Initially, the Academy was broken down into five main groups, or branches, although this number of branches has grown over the years.
 The original five were: Producers, Actors, Directors, Writers and Technicians.

 The initial concerns of the group had to do with labor.
 However, as time went on, the organization moved "further away from involvement in labor-management arbitrations and negotiations."
 During the Great Depression, the Academy lost all credibility among studio employee members with respect to labor issues when it took the side of the major film studios in the latter's efforts to convince employees to agree to voluntary reductions in wages and salaries.
 The Academy thus evolved into its modern role as an honorary organization.